Niayesh1993/shearch-and-show-Gif/README.md

 it's easier to test because Google has created some libraries for that.

+##Glide

+For the loading Gif, I prefer using glide to catch the data from the URL and handle error it's a powerful library for loading images/gifs on android

 ## UX

 I keep UI minimal and tried to show I know how to use things like constraint layout, styles, dimens drawables, etc, but I know from the user side it's not good at all.